-The SAFE Work Certified program has begin and RPM is working with dozens of Manitoba trucking companies to achieve SAFE Work Certified.
+The SAFE Work Certified program has begun and RPM is working with dozens of Manitoba trucking companies to achieve SAFE Work Certified.
 Contact RPM for training and advisory supports to get a head start on certification.

 SAFE Work Certified Road Map

-The provincial safety certification program will is built upon 10 foundational principles:
+The provincial safety certification program is built upon 10 foundation principles:

-- Be consistent with the Workplace Safety and Health Act and regulations and be designed to serve as a tool to help workplaces meet legislated safety and health requirements.
+- Be consistent with the Workplace Safety and Health Act and regulations and designed to serve as a tool to help workplaces meet legislated safety and health requirements.

-- Provide generic occupational safety and health measures and audit process that can be used or adapted by industries to meet their sectors' needs.
+- Provide generic occupational safety and health measures and an audit process that can be used or adapted by industries to meet their sectors' needs.
 The program must be designed to apply to all industries and include guidance on how it can be adapted to meet industry-specific needs.

 - Serve as a voluntary program that is accessible to all Manitoba workplaces.
 The program will be accessible and relevant to all Manitoba workplaces, including different industries and workplaces of all sizes.

 - Include a special certification program for small employers tailored to their specific needs and resources.
 Certification requirements, processes and tools will recognize and make provisions for the differences in practices, internal resources and legislated safety and health requirements between large and small employers.